joelmaykon94/bcgx-challenger/README.md

 - [ ] Optimize prompts using RAG metrics
 - [x] Upload files with optimized prompts
 - [ ] Human review of answers
-- [ ] Link to source data for extraction

 ---
 ### Run APP Web